BioVeL/ansible-playbooks/README.md

 There are definitely problems awaiting users of non-APT distributions - all the plays using `&apt` will need an equivalent for these other distributions.

-These Ansible playbooks work with BioVeL Portal 1.0.
+For Portal versions 0.7+, checkout the branch `player`.
-For Portal versions 0.5/0.6, checkout the branch `master`.
+For Portal versions 0.5/0.6, checkout the branch `legacy`.
-For Portal versions 0.3.7/0.4.0, checkout the playbooks with the tag `portal0.4.0`.
+For Portal versions 0.3.7/0.4.0, checkout the tag `portal0.4.0`.

 The local host requires Python 2.7, and the Python YAML and Jinja2 libraries.
 For Ubuntu 12.04, Python 2.7 should be installed.
 Install the other libraries